 Global Vision International, or GVI, is a volunteer organization that runs in 13 locations and aligns its programs with the 17 United Nations Sustainable Development Goals.
 Founded in 1997, it is one of the few organizations that accepts volunteers from all around the world.
 They are committed to sustainable development and have earned international recognition from several prestigious institutions.

-For those interested a childhood development, women’s empowerment, or health education, this organization has amazing opportunities that will help you get your feet wet in the world of sustainable development.
+For those interested in childhood development, women’s empowerment, or health education, this organization has amazing opportunities that will help you get your feet wet in the world of sustainable development.
 Unlike many "voluntourism" organizations, GVI is committed to a high standard of ethics and aims to help rather than harm its local communities.

 Though teaching experience or a TEFL experience would certainly be helpful, it is not required to volunteer with GVI.
 Programs are available throughout the year and range from 2 weeks to 6 months, depending on the type and location of service.

 With so many teach abroad options available to you, it can be daunting to make a decision.
 Which organization?
 Where to?
 And for how long?
-At the end of the day, however, there is no wrong answer.

 Whether you decide to sign a 2-year contract to work in China or volunteer to teach English for two months in Greece, the experiences you create abroad after graduation will help shape your future education, career, and outlook on life.
+You may also decide that it's not the best time for you to go overseas, but that doesn't have to stop you from beginning a career in international education; check out all of the options for online teaching to see how you can get creative with your career goals.